 How to Make Title Cards in Photoshop for TV and Film

-So if you’re an Art Director or Designer who just got your client to sign off on your first TV spot, or perhaps a budding film director, editor, or just someone who wants to learn how to use an AVID, Premier, or even Photoshop to create a cool video, this how-to article on how to make title cards is for you.
+So if you’re an Art Director or Graphic Designer with a client that just signed off on creating your first TV commercial, or perhaps a budding film director, editor, or just someone who wants to learn how to use an AVID, Premier, or even Photoshop to create a cool video, this how-to article on how to make title cards is for you.

 The below information was written as a guide to quickly walk you through the process of creating broadcast title card graphics.